 The Contour maps are inspired by seismic data analysis.
 They can explain where the data density is high, explore deep learning error functions or gradient analysis.

 A density plot is a smoothed, continuous version of a histogram estimated from the data.
 The most common form of estimation is the kernel density plot.
 In this method, a continuous curve (the kernel) is drawn at every individual data point.
 All of these curves are then combine to make a single smooth density estimation.

 So, The y-axis in a density plot is the probability density function for the kernel density estimation and not a probability.
 The difference is that the probability density is the probability per unit on the x-axis.

 While comparing the distributions of one variable across multiple categories, histograms have issues with readability.
 Density plots are useful in this scenario.

 A spider chart is a graphical way of displaying multivariate data of three or more quantitative variables represented on axes starting from the same point.
 It helps demonstrate a dominant variable.

 This spider/radar chart is showing the variation in profit for each state across quarters.
 We can see the steepest drop in profits for Tamil Nadu from Q1 to Q2.

-A lag plot is a useful type of plot in order to explore each observation’s relationship, and a lag of that observation and is displayed as a scatter plot.
+A lag plot is a useful type of plot in order to explore each observation’s relationship, and a lag of that observation and is display as a scatter plot.
 If the points cluster along a diagonal line from the bottom-left to the plot’s top-right, it suggests a positive correlation relationship.
 If the points cluster along a diagonal line from the top-left to the bottom-right, it means a negative correlation relationship.